2017 Recompilation, formerly Rule 6.50

 - In all cases where such serious academic misconduct is suspected, the dean shall convene a misconduct review panel consisting of the department head of the appropriate department, or if appropriate, Graduate Council chair, the chair of the Faculty Senate, and an administrative officer of the unit in which the suspected misconduct occurred.
 No one who has participated in any previous decisions relating to the facts underlying the allegations in question may participate on the Review Panel (or on the ad hoc committee, described below).
 In the event of a conflict of interest, alleged bias against the accused or refusal to serve on the panel, the dean shall appoint a replacement from the senior faculty.
-This panel shall review the evidence and its evaluation, decide whether a formal charge is appropriate, and advise the dean and the executive vice president and provost.
+This panel shall review the evidence and its evaluation, decide whether a formal charge is appropriate, and advise the dean and the provost and senior vice president for academic affairs.

-- If, after such preliminary investigation, serious academic misconduct which could result in degree revocation is suspected, the dean shall notify the executive vice president and provost.
+- If, after such preliminary investigation, serious academic misconduct which could result in degree revocation is suspected, the dean shall notify the provost and senior vice president for academic affairs .

 PART 3: FORMAL CHARGES

 - Issue in writing a formal charge, detailing the basis for the charge, to be delivered to the accused as described below.